No. It’s not another Top 5… as it’s Top 6 😉

 You also need to be able to know whether You are talking with real experts on the topic among all the posts over the internet.
 For example, there is a very popular tutorial about choosing the right increase in jet size based on whether You have pod filters and 4 into 1 exhaust, which is completely useless as it doesn’t include all the other factors like for ex. that some carbs will never work fine with pods by their design.
 And there are some really bad pod’s available that for some unknown reason – after all these years were not properly fixed, and keep blocking the ports in carbs…

 So do Your homework.
 Browsing the web requires a special kind of skill (mainly for filtering haters and spam) 😉 Don’t get easily insulted, be polite, don’t treat everything about Your build personally… Don’t overreact to constructive criticism… There is no build in the world that will fit the taste of all people … Just register on the proper forums and do some reading and googling.
 Read as much as You can, don’t be lazy and asking questions that You can find answers to in forum archives.
 And You will definitely meet some properly twisted friends online, that will make the build easier for You.

 6. Last – simple rule.

 Multiply assumed (however carefully calculated) budget by 1,5.
 You could find out about this by Yourself in the process… but why wait… know it from the start 🙂

 And by all means – go out there and start building.

-If building customs is Your kind of story – than it will get easier with time, as You gather experience (and tools and leftover parts) after every build… Challenge Yourself, build more, bigger/faster/better – weirder!
-And if it’s not Your world – at least by starting slow and easy, You won’t waste too much money on this “unfinished project” You can find so many on ebay…
+If building customs is Your kind of story – then it will get easier with time, as You gather experience (and tools and leftover parts) after every build… Challenge Yourself, build more, bigger/faster/better – weirder!
+And if it’s not Your world – at least by starting slow and easy, You won’t waste too much money on this “unfinished project” You can find so many on eBay…

 And we see each other on the road!